mvolkmann/blog/src/prolog.md

 A Prolog "pair" is a key and a value.
 There are two ways to write a pair, `k-v` or `-(k, v)`.

+Searches for specific pairs in a list of pairs are sequential.
+For a more efficient key lookup see the "Dicts" section.

 For details on predicates that operate on pairs, see {% aTargetBlank "https://eu.swi-prolog.org/pldoc/man?section=pairs", "library(pairs): Operations on key-value lists" %}.